airbytehq/airbyte/docs/integrations/sources/pinterest.md

 3. On the Set up the source page, enter the name for the Pinterest connector and select **Pinterest** from the Source type dropdown.
 4. Enter the `start_date` you want your sync to start from
 5. Choose `OAuth2.0` in `Authorization Method` list
+6. Click on `Authenticate your Pinterest account` button
-6. Proceed with OAuth authentication of your account in the pop-up window
+7. Proceed with OAuth authentication of your account in the pop-up window that appears after previous step
-7. Click **Set up source**
+8. Click **Set up source**

 ### For Airbyte OSS: